Seattle Clean Energy

 The circular economy’s butterfly diagram (below) is a helpful framework for this shift and one we are using through this process.

-We hope to integrate more systems based thinking to understand root causes at some of the forces working against a just clean renewable energy transition.
+We hope to integrate more systems based thinking to understand root causes at some of the forces working against a just transition to 100% clean renewable energy in Greater Seattle.